gmoniava/algorithms-ts/README.md

-Inside `src/index.ts` you can test different algorithms located in the same directory:
+You can use `src/index.ts` to demo different algotithms:

 ```
 import { bubbleSort } from "./sorting";